Introduction: Why Negotiating Your Labor and Delivery Nurse Salary Matters

 The Impact of Certifications on Salary

 Specialized certifications like Inpatient Obstetric Nursing (RNC-OB), Certified Nurse Midwife (CNM), or Electronic Fetal Monitoring (C-EFM) can significantly increase your earning potential.
 If you have certifications, make sure they are highlighted during your negotiation.
-These certifications show that you have advanced skills and knowledge, making you more valuable to the hospital or healthcare facility.
+These certifications show advanced skills and knowledge, making you more valuable to the hospital or healthcare facility.

-• Tip: If you lack advanced certifications, consider pursuing them to increase your negotiation leverage.
+- Tip: If you lack advanced certifications, consider pursuing them to increase your negotiation leverage.

 Mistake 3: Accepting the First Offer Without Negotiating